-Madrid are ready to pay in excess of the £80 million they spent on Cristiano Ronaldo, but Tottenham are digging their heels in over the fee.
+Madrid are ready to pay in excess of the B£80million they spent on Cristiano Ronaldo, but Tottenham are thought to be holding out for even more.

 Madrid ramped up their public pursuit of the 24-year-old towards the end of last month, with a number of the club's playing staff, and manager Carlo Ancelotti, praising the player.

 But talks between the two clubs appear to have reached an impasse recently.
-Ancelotti said last week that he did not need to add any more players to his squad and it is understood that reports of the two clubs agreeing a £93 million fee are wide of the mark.
+Ancelotti said last week that he did not need to add any more players to his squad and it is understood that reports of the two clubs agreeing a B£93million fee are wide of the mark.

 Although Madrid recognises Bale's talent having been impressed by his 31-goal haul last season, Raul thinks a world-record fee for the Welshman is simply too much.